Best daily deals

 Up top are all of the playback buttons for the Xtreme 2.

-Then of course, there’s JBL Connect+ which lets you connect the speaker to up to 100 other JBL speakers.
-As cool that sounds, I don’t find that it’s very practical unless you intentionally go out and buy more than one JBL speakers or have a lot of friends that also have JBL speakers.
-I will say that it seems to work pretty well and the music between speakers syncs up perfectly, making it a great option for giant parties.
+Then, of course, there’s JBL Connect+, which lets you connect the speaker to up to 100 other JBL speakers.
+As cool as that sounds, I don’t find it very practical unless you intentionally go out and buy more than one JBL speaker or have a lot of friends who also have JBL speakers.
+It seems to work pretty well, and the music between speakers syncs up perfectly, making it a greatn excellen option for giant parties.
 But for average use, it doesn’t seem very necessary, especially since this speaker already gets plenty loud all on its own.
 Still, it’s nice to know you have that option if you want it.

 Can the JBL Xtreme 2 connect to the Charge 3, the Charge 4, or the JBL Flip 5?